BlacketWare/Docs/api/user.md

             messages  : int - The amount of messages the user has sent. modified  : int - A JS timestamp of when the account was last "online."
 Bypassable. mute      : Object<> - Similar to ban, information on your mute.
-Sends a blank object if you aren't muted. perms     : array<string> - An array of the user's permissions. "*" means all permissions. role      : string - The user's role. settings : object - Settings from the settings page. requests : bool - If the user is accepting trade requests. tokens   : int - The amount of tokens a user has. username : string - The user's username.
-        verified: bool - If the user's form has been accepted (or if they can play.)
+Sends a blank object if you aren't muted. opt       : bool - If you have two factor auth enabled. perms     : array<string> - An array of the user's permissions. "*" means all permissions. role      : string - The user's role. settings : object - Settings from the settings page. requests : bool - If the user is accepting trade requests. tokens   : int - The amount of tokens a user has. username : string - The user's username. verified : bool - If the user's form has been accepted (or if they can play.)
 ```